 Considering the benefits of an Apache-NGINX combo, our aim is to ensure fast loading websites.
 This is the reason why we come up with our custom recipe by combing NGINX with Apache along with Varnish.
 As a result, we are among the fastest WordPress hosting providers.

-Not only this, we tested Apache with NGINX combination with some tweaks on a WooCommerce store with thousands of dummy products.
+Not only this, we tested NGINX with Apache combination with some tweaks on a WooCommerce store with thousands of dummy products.

 This is what you can achieve by combining NGINX with Apache for a WordPress site.

-NGINX is very fast for static content and Apache is popular for its power and the backend compatibility.
-Comparing NGINX with Apache would not be fair, as each has their own benefits and drawbacks.
+Again, the NGINX web server is very fast for static content and Apache is popular for its power and the backend compatibility.
+Comparing NGINX with Apache would not be fair, as each has its own benefits and drawbacks.
 Choosing between the two could be difficult and it all comes down to your needs, current and expected traffic and potential future growth.

 Which web server you are using and why?
 Ever tried Apache with NGINX?
 Feel free to share your experience.